tkoz0/krazydad.com-puzzle-scraping/README.md

 ascending order are EZ (easy), NO (novice), IM (intermediate), CH (challenging), TF (tough), ST (super tough), IN (insane).

+All are verified as having exactly 1 solution with the solver code in the parsing program.
+These were verified before a fix was added to make the solver work much faster.

 ### `krazydad-hexsudoku-20220605.csv.bz2`

 Standard 16x16 sudoku puzzles.
 Specified like the 9x9 sudoku, but there are 7